amuhak/AV1/README.md

 You will need to have installed:

-- Java 22
+- Java 22 (Preferably GraalVM)
 - Maven 3.8.7 or higher
-- FFmpeg 7.0 or higher
+- FFmpeg 7.0 or higher (Full version)

 ## Run the project